 2. Seal off trouble.
 Permanent molars come in around age 6.
-Thin protective coatings applied to the chewing surfaces of the back teeth can prevent decay in the pits and fissures.
-According to the Centers for Disease Control and Prevention, sealants can significantly reduce caries.
-Yet only one in three U.S. kids receives dental sealants.
-Talk to your dental professional.
+Thin protective coatings applied to the chewing surfaces of the back teeth can help prevent decay in the pits and fissures.
+These are called sealants, talk to your dental professional.

 3. Use enough — but not too much — fluoride.
-The single biggest advance in oral health has been fluoride, which strengthens enamel, making it less likely to decay.
-Three out of four Americans drink water that is fluoridated.
+The single biggest advance in oral health has been fluoride, which helps with strengthening enamel.
 If your water isn’t fluoridated, talk to your dental professional, who may suggest putting a fluoride application on your teeth.
-Many toothpastes and mouth rinses also contain fluoride.
+Many kinds of toothpaste and mouth rinse also contain fluoride.
 Fluoride should be used sparingly in young children — no more than a pea-sized dab on the toothbrush.
 Too much can cause white spots on teeth.

 4. Brush twice a day and floss daily.
 Gum disease and tooth decay remain big problems — and not just for older people.
-Three-fourths of teenagers have gums that bleed, according to the ADHA.
-Along with the basic advice, remember:
+Remember:

 - Toothbrushes should be changed 3 to 4 times a year.

 - Teenagers with braces may need to use special toothbrushes and other oral hygiene tools to brush their teeth.
 Talk to your dentist or orthodontist.